Occupancy Sensors and Privacy: A GDPR-Ready Guide for European Workplaces

 Practical Compliance Checklist

 When evaluating occupancy sensors for GDPR-regulated workplaces, ask: Does the sensor capture images?
 If yes, DPIA required.
 Does the system track devices or MAC addresses?
 If yes, personal data processing rules apply.
 Where does data processing occur?
 On-device processing is preferable to cloud processing.
 What data leaves the sensor?
 If only anonymous aggregate data, compliance is straightforward.
 Can the output data identify individuals?
 If no, GDPR personal data rules may not apply.
+For a full comparison of Wi-Fi-based device tracking vs dedicated occupancy sensors from a privacy perspective, see Wi-Fi Tracking vs Dedicated Sensors: What Workplace Teams Need to Know.

 The Bottom Line